Shane McGuigan (Gaelic footballer): Hurling

 McGuigan joined the club's senior hurling team in 2015.
 He didn't feature in the county final win, but started at corner back in the Ulster final against Cushendall.
 Cushendall won the match by a point after extra-time.

 On 11 September 2016, McGuigan played in his first county hurling final, lining out at wing back in Slaughtneil's ten-point win over Banagher.
 On 23 October, Slaughtneil became the first Derry club to win the Ulster title, beating Loughgiel Shamrocks by four points in the final.
 On 25 February 2017, McGuigan was at centre back for the All-Ireland semi-final loss to Cuala.

 Slaughtneil won the championship again on 16 September 2017, McGuigan scoring a point in the 2–18 to 0–14 win.
 They then defended their Ulster title by beating Ballygalget.
 McGuigan was in the half-back line for the All-Ireland semi-final against Na Piarsaigh on 10 February 2018.
 Na Piarsaigh were winners by a seven-point margin.

 McGuigan scored a point as Slaughtneil beat Banagher once again to win their sixth successive championship title on 30 September 2018.
 On 29 September 2019, McGuigan played the entire game as Kevin Lynch's were beaten in the county final.
 Slaughtneil went on to beat Dunloy by eight points in the Ulster final.
 On 5 January 2020 McGuigan was at centre back for the All-Ireland semi-final against Ballyhale Shamrocks.
 Ballyhale won the match by 2–24 to 2–19.

 Slaughtneil beat Kevin Lynch's in the 2020 final, and defeated the same opposition in the 2021 decider.
 On 19 December 2021, Slaughtneil won their fourth Ulster title, McGuigan scoring a point in the final win over Ballycran.
 On 23 January 2022, McGuigan scored a goal in the All-Ireland semi-final loss to Ballygunner.

 On 25 September 2022, McGuigan scored four points as Slaughtneil beat Kevin Lynch's once again to win their tenth county championship in a row.

 On 4 December, McGuigan scored 0–2 in the Ulster final loss to Dunloy.
+McGuigan didn't feature in Slaughtneil's county final win in 2023, but started the Ulster final against Cushendall.
+McGuigan scored two points, but Cushendall won the match by 0–20 to 2–10.